 Stress and diastolic blood pressure

-When you’re experiencing stress, your body releases stress hormones that cause your heart to beat faster and your blood vessels to narrow.
+When you’re experiencing stress, your body releases hormones that cause your heart to beat faster and your blood vessels to narrow.
 This can increase the pressure on the walls of your blood vessels and lead to high blood pressure.

 For a comprehensive understanding of natural methods to control high blood pressure, you may find valuable insights and practical tips in our article, ‘How to Lower High Blood Pressure Naturally, Without Medication‘.